-The thesis advisor and committee members will complete these forms during the course of the graduate student's thesis work.
-These forms will also be used by the graduate coordinator to track the student's progress.
-The graduate coordinator's signature in Part 5: Completion of Thesis Research section confirms that the student has completed the thesis work.
+The Thesis Advisor and Thesis Committee will complete these forms during the Graduate Student's thesis work.
+These forms will also be used by the Graduate Coordinator to track student progress.
+The Graduate Coordinator's signature in Part 5: Completion of Thesis Research confirms that the student has completed the thesis work.
 Please address any questions to the Graduate Coordinator.

 The following courses are required for the MS Thesis Option.
-Please see graduate catalog for course details.
+Please see Graduate Catalog and Biology Graduate Program Handbook for course details.